 - a medical history will be taken including any prior operations, previous child bearing history (including any children born to previous partners).
 Any previous investigations done will be reviewed.

 - you will have a basic physical examination done, including an internal vaginal examination, bacterial swabs (to exclude infections) and a pap smear if you are due for one.
 Male partners are usually not examined if the seminal analysis is normal, A limited examination is performed if you are worried about any abnormalities.

 - If you need hormonal studies done, you will be given a pathology request form and instructed when to have these tests done (depending on your menstrual cycle).
 You may be asked to have hormone tablets to bring about a period prior to these blood tests.

 - If your partner needs a seminal analysis, this may be done at any of the local pathology providers.
-You may be asked to send your sample to the Tas IVF lab at Queen Victoria Tower, Level 4, No 11 High Street, East Launceston.
-They can be reached at 6332.2000.
-Occasionally, an initial abnormality in the sperm testing may warrant an further analysis by our IVF colleagues.
+You may be asked to have a seminal analysis at the Tas IVF Labarotory in Melville St, Hobart.

 At your follow up appointment: